 It isn’t necessarily the answer that I am often content with but I praise the ability of someone to be open and honest in their response.
 If someone doesn’t have a response, I follow it by asking “how do you talk about food and body?”
 I use the word body with a purpose.
 Notice, I didn’t say yours, although that is important.
 The language we chose for others is telling as well.

 Recovery and language compliment each other.

-I overhead a six year old at the grocery store point at the “good” and “bad’ items on the shelf.
-Her mother didn’t correct her language but simply said, “Put the ‘healthy’ items in basket”.
-I do not come from a place of judgment but from a place of awareness.
+I overhead a six-year-old at the grocery store point at the “good” and “bad’ items on the shelf.
+Her mother didn’t correct her language but simply said, “Put the ‘healthy’ items in the basket”.
+I’m not coming from a place of judgment but from a place of awareness.
 I am simply bringing mindfulness to the language we utilize, not only for ourselves but also for others around us.